How to get started in Aeromodelling

 The instructor will provide guidance on:

-- Choice of model – size, configuration, electric or internal combustion.
+Choice of Model – size, configuration, electric or internal combustion.

-- Choice of radio system – There are 2 main control configurations known as “mode 1” and “mode 2”.
+Choice of Radio System – There are 2 main control configurations known as “mode 1” and “mode 2”.
 There is no advantage of one system over another.
 In the US mode 2 is favoured, whereas in Europe the preference is for mode 1.
 In NZ and Australia the mix is balanced.
 In the Tauranga Club, the dominant mode is mode 1.
-Most students follow the system used by their instructor, but once you

-have learned one system, it is generally locked in for life.
+Most students follow the system used by their instructor, but once you have learned one system, it is generally locked in for life.
 Some radio systems can be converted from one mode to another – some cannot.

 Please bear this in mind if you have a sudden impulse to buy a system from Trademe!

-- How to set up and trim your model.
+How to set up and trim your model.
 An untrimmed model is hard to fly and may be unflyable.

-- Starting process.
+Starting process.
 Safety with electrics, starting and tuning an IC motor.

-- “Buddy Box” – this is currently the preferred way to train.
+- Buddy Box trainer leads – this is currently the preferred way to train.
 Most transmitters have a facility where 2 transmitters can be paired together such that an instructor can take over from the student at any stage.
 This enables a structured learning process where in the early stages the instructor takes off and lands the model and the student takes over once airborne.
 As the student’s skills develop, the instructor can provide more access for the student.

 - Simulator – there are a number of good computer simulators available.
-The students transmitter is connected to the computer by a lead plugged into the buddy port.
-The main purpose of the simulator is to develop instinctive coordination skills Most simulators provide a range of models so that the student can progress from a stable trainer, to a more aerobatic design as his/her skills develop.
+The student’s transmitter is connected to the computer by a lead plugged into the buddy port.
+The main purpose of the simulator is to develop instinctive coordination skills Most simulators provide a range of models so that the student can progress from a stable trainer to a more aerobatic design as his/her skills develop.

 From Jan 2012 it became mandatory, if flying solo, to have your wings badge.